 – Alumna Rebecca St. Requier, Derivatives Associate, Barclays

 It is no wonder that the University of Law counts many notable personalities among its alumni.
 Studying at ULaw prepares students for a lifetime of success in law and business.
 No doubt the University has been voted 1st for Student satisfaction by the QS World.
 Whether you are looking for undergraduate programs with foundational courses in law or business, or an accelerated Master’s program to kick start your professional journey, enroll in your favorite courses at ULaw for the 2022 intake.
-Connect with our counsellors at Leverage Edu to get started with your ULaw application now!
+Connect with our study abroad experts at Leverage Edu to get started with your ULaw application now!